Musings, reflections and advice based on my multiple experiences of moving from the UK to beautiful Barcelona…

 Solution #2: One thing that I did really enjoy when I had more time was doing “intercambios” (language exchanges).
-There are thousands of people in Barcelona who are desperate to practise they hard-earned English speaking skills.
+There are thousands of people in Barcelona who are desperate to practise their hard-earned English speaking skills.
 In exchange you can also practise your Spanish and, hopefully, make friends with an actual local!
 Just imagine the possibilities!

 Moving to Barcelona has been one of the most important things I’ve ever done.
 It’s shaped me as a person and enabled me to become who I wanted to be, to live the life I always dreamed of.
 But it’s only worked out because I kept trying different ways to make it “my own”.

-And that’s the key, I think, to moving to a new city, and especially a new country: you’ve got to work out what works for you, and make it happen.
+And that’s the key, I think, to moving to a new city, and especially to a new country: you’ve got to work out what works for you, and make it happen.
 No one else is going to do it for you, it has to come from you.
 It’s your life and you are free to shape it and mould it into whatever you want it to be.

 Wherever you dream of moving to, whatever you dream of achieving, I wish you all the very best.
-I hope you find everything that I have found in my own little Spanish adventure.
+And I hope you find everything that I have found in my own little Spanish adventure.

 Please leave me a comment below and let me know about your experiences of moving abroad, and of course please feel free to ask any questions you may have about moving to Barcelona.